TurkeyTickle/tt-stack/README.md

 ## Auto-formatting and Linting

 If the recommended formatting and linting VSCode extensions are installed, all code will be constantly checked for lint errors, and files will be automatically formatted on save.
-The linting rules mostly come from a ["recommended" set of rules from Biome](https://biomejs.dev/linter/rules/), but can easily be modified based on team preferences.
+The linting rules mostly come from a recommended set for React and Typescript with minor modifications.